 plz pray to us

-say hi to all your family
+and say hi to all your family

 sorry for my bad dictation the planse know above rachdeih it attak tyre (soor)